OWASP/owasp-mastg/docs/MASTG/tests/ios/MASVS-AUTH/MASTG-TEST-0064.md

 title: Testing Local Authentication
 masvs_v1_levels:
 - L2
-last_updated: May 08, 2023
+last_updated: July 13, 2024
 ---

 ## Overview

 The usage of frameworks in an app can be detected by analyzing the app binary's list of shared dynamic libraries.
-This can be done by using [otool](../../../Document/0x08a-Testing-Tools.md#otool):
+This can be done by using #MASTG-TOOL-0060:

 ```bash
 otool -L <AppName>.app/<AppName>